jeanrantunes/jean-antunes-aircraft-scheduling/README.md

 - This project was created using node v16.14.0.
 To avoid eslint and tests errors, use this version
 - The E2E tests are in the e2e folder and covers the happy and unhappy paths of the app
 - To run e2e tests it is necessary to run the app
+- As the e2e is a separate project, you need to install its dependencies before running